niess/mulder/docs/source/flux.rst

    the total flux.

-Let us denote :math:`\phi_0` the open-sky reference flux, i.e. the flux of atmospheric muons in the absence of any local geometry.
-Under the continuous assumption, the local muon flux, :math:`\phi_1`, can be related to :math:`\phi_0` as follows
+Let us denote :math:`\phi_0` the open-sky reference flux, i.e. the flux of atmospheric muons in the absence of any geometry.
+Under the continuous assumption, the altered muon flux, :math:`\phi_1`, can be related to :math:`\phi_0` as follows

 .. math::